WHO DOESN'T LOVE A LITTLE PEACE OF THE OCEAN IN their SPACE.

 *Please Note - it is imperative to know where your live rock is coming from.
-Yes you can purchase off of sites like Craigslist and Kijiji however you cannot be sure of what contaminants are within this rock and could lead to devastating effects.
+Yes you can purchase from the classifieds however you cannot be sure of what contaminants are within this rock and could lead to devastating effects.

 Commercial Products intended to cycle tanks

 Numerous products are available on the market to accelerate the tank cycling process, some claim to have your tank up and running within 24 hours.
 We believe that it is best to naturally cycle your tank in order to make sure your tank has established the beneficial bacteria leading to a healthy thriving tank.